New tax law for 2019

 On 14 February 2019, Luxembourg’s Chambre des Députés voted to approve Bill No 7333, necessary to ratify the text of the MLI.
 No changes have been made to the original list of reservations and notifications submitted to the OECD.

-The dates on which the provisions of the MLI that apply to Luxembourg’s double tax treaty network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
-However it is now clear that, insofar as the new “Principal Purposes Test” in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes, for many of Luxembourg’s treaties these MLI measures will take effect on 1 January 2020.
+The dates on which the provisions of the MLI that apply to Luxembourg’s DTT network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
+However, it is now clear that, insofar as the new 'Principal Purposes Test' in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes, for many of Luxembourg’s treaties these MLI measures will take effect on 1 January 2020.

 Luxembourg Budget Law 2019: Corporate tax rate reduction and revamp of tax unity regime

-(1) A reduction of the corporate income tax rate leading to a decrease in the overall corporate tax rate from 26.01% to 24.94% for companies in Luxembourg city.
+- A reduction of the CIT rate leading to a decrease in the overall corporate tax rate from 26.01% to 24.94% for companies in Luxembourg City.

-(2) A complete rewrite of the legislation governing the Luxembourg tax unity regime, to permit the application of the ATAD 1 interest limitation rules at Luxembourg group level.
+- A complete rewrite of the legislation governing the Luxembourg tax unity regime, to permit the application of the ATAD 1 interest limitation rules at the Luxembourg group level.

-The changes in corporate income tax rate is applicable for the 2019 tax year while changes as regards Luxembourg tax unity regime is applicable for accounting years starting on or after 1 January 2019.
+The changes in the CIT rate are applicable for the 2019 tax year, while changes as regards the Luxembourg tax unity regime are applicable for accounting years starting on or after 1 January 2019.